ES-1085/project-lab-rats/data/README.md

 ## suicide_2000_2019_v1.csv

+This dataset contains 12 variables and 17,019 observations.

 - `WHO Region Code`: the code of a WHO region
 - `WHO Region`: the WHO region
 - `Country Code`: the code of a certain country